-Propagation, or how to multiply your aloe vera plants.
-Here are my own simple propagation methods for starting new aloe vera plants fully described, including soil preparation, whether to fertilize, and how to prop up a leaning plant.
+Let's talk Propagation, or how to multiply your aloe vera plants.
+Here is my own simple propagation method for starting new aloe vera plants fully described, including soil preparation, whether to fertilize, and how to prop up a leaning plant.

 An aloe vera plant will sprout little baby plants from it's roots.
-At least, I've always called them babies.
+At least, I've called them babies.
 I believe the proper name is offsets.
-Lately I have discovered that many others refer to these little plants as pups.
+Later I discovered that many others refer to these little plants as pups.
 In any case, propagation from your first plant is quite easy.

-Gently pull away these new little plants, trying to keep as much of the white root with it as possible, including any little hair roots, and place it in a depression in another pot of soil.
+When the babies or offsets are about 3 to 4 inches long, just gently pull away these new little plants, trying to keep as much of the white rootlet with it as possible, including any little hair roots, and place it in a depression in another pot of soil.
 Press the soil close around the root and your baby aloe vera is ready to grow on it's own.

 That sounds almost too easy?
 Then lets discuss propagation in more detail.
 You can also see my steps in photos.

-In doing some research on this now, I discover that others do have more complicated ways of doing it.
+In doing some research on this, I discover that others have more complicated ways of doing propagation.
 However since you are here on my site to learn from me, that's really as simple as I keep it.

 Some folks talk of laying the new little "offset" or baby aside for a few days so its root dries a callus over it.
 Well, that won't hurt.
 I recall once pulling a bunch of these baby plants from the larger pots as I was watering them, just in an effort to tidy them up.
 I didn't have new pots with soil ready, so I laid them on the table.
 They were about 3 to 5 inches long, and each had about 3 to 5 nice green leaves.
 I didn't have the heart to throw them out, and I wasn't sure what to do with them when I had so many pots full (like 69 or 75!) already.